grippy/hollywood/README.md

   - handle `send` type messages that don't return a response
   - handle `request` type messages where the caller expects a response
-  - handle `subscribe` type messages for message sent to pubsub topics
+  - handle `subscribe` type messages sent over NAT's pubsub topics

 - Hollywood defines a `Msg` trait that describes how to serialize/deserialize messages.
 Actor messages must implement `serde::Serialize` and `serde::Deserialize`.
 Hollywood defaults to using `serde::json` but can be overridden in the Msg trait implementation (see `into_bytes` and `from_bytes`).